Decadence: Postmodernist connection to decadence

 Nearly a century after the supposed end of the decadent period itself, the spirit and drive of it continued in the next end of the century.
-Unknowingly following in the footsteps of the decadents before them, postmodernists have subscribed to many of the same habits.
-Both groups have found themselves simultaneously exhausted by all the new experiences of society while still putting all their efforts into experiencing it all.
-The postmodernist is simultaneously aware of their desire for modernist disintegration all while enjoying the products of their dying predecessor.
-This ravenous eye for the new is reflective of the lives of the practicing decadent, where they too enjoyed all the new experiences offered by their own time's modernity.
-Both events were deeply intertwined with expanding globalization.
+Following in the footsteps of the decadents before them, postmodernists have subscribed to many of the same habits.
+Both groups have found themselves exhausted by all the new experiences of society while still putting all their efforts into experiencing it all.
+The postmodernist is aware of their desire for modernist disintegration all while enjoying the products of their dying predecessor.
+Their eye for the new is reflective of the lives of the practicing decadent, where they too enjoyed all the new experiences offered by their own time's modernity.
+Both events were intertwined with expanding globalization.
 As seen in the lives of decadents in their literary and visual art pursuit and creation, so too has the postmodernist been given more global connection and experience.
 During the rise of postmodernism, there has been a clear concentration of power and wealth that supported globalization.
 This resurgence of power to apply has restructured the desires of the disintegration-loving postmodernist, indulging themselves in all the newness of globalized life.
 This renewed interest in a global view of the world brought along a renewed interest in different forms of artistic representation as well.